Flare Design Logo

 So what can we do?

 Right agent, right call is a sound strategy.
-But right agent cannot be oversimplified.
+But ‘right’ agent cannot be oversimplified.
 And it is not the case that skills based routing as a system fixes this, it just enables what follows.

 While many calls (70%+) can be assigned to the broad set of agents there are specific calls that are better suited to particular agents.
 This is where business win or lose the customer, not in the housekeeping calls.
 It may be for some technical reasons, but more likely it is because of natural competency that certain people bring to their role of an agent.
 They may be better negotiators, more familiar with situational factors, have build a centre of excellence (they discuss and improve their processes with those around them), able to apply appropriate empathy or direction, ultimately able to handle the call better.
 And, by the way, having a team who have “complex” in their skill group name isn’t the same thing!

-What i can say is that we have measures this delta between what the business thinks an agent should know and what they are actually competent at, and the business benefits are very big and very clear:
+What I can say is that we have measures this delta between what the business thinks an agent should know and what they are actually competent at, and the business benefits are very big and very clear:

 • Reduced AHT – the delta from “competent” versus “trained” can be 100%+ (note: not all calls but up to 20-30% of “complex” call types).

 • Reduced churn – stress is driven from agents not “knowing their job”.
-Churn often peaks in the months after they have been given their second up-skill training (as beginners they can excercise the option to transfer what they don’t recognise) and then dropped into a much more complex world of enquiries where they have no confidence in handling
+Churn often peaks in the months after they have been given their second up-skill training (as beginners they can exercise the option to transfer what they don’t recognise) and then dropped into a much more complex world of enquiries where they have no confidence in handling

 • Reduced transfers – it removes the 60%+ transfer rates we’ve identified that this proportion of calls create from those unfamiliar and not confident with the call types